awgn/contatori/README.md

 ## Thread Safety

 All counter types are `Send + Sync` and can be safely shared across threads using `Arc<Counter>`.
+In addition, counters constructors are const functions, enabling global initialization.
 The sharding ensures that concurrent updates are efficient.

 ## Memory Usage

-Each counter uses approximately **4KB of memory** (64 slots × 64 bytes per cache line).
+Each counter uses approximately **8KB of memory** (128 slots × 64 bytes per cache line).
 This is a trade-off: more memory for dramatically better performance under contention.

 ## Serialization & Observers

-The library provides optional modules for serializing and exporting counter values in various formats.
+The library provides modules for serializing and exporting counter values in various formats.
 Each module is gated behind a feature flag:

 | Feature | Module | Description |
 |---------|--------|-------------|